 Arcade-Style Air Hockey Tables

 If you have a lot of cash to spend on a table, then this is the route you will most likely go down.
 These are the tables used by professionals.
-Arcade-style air hockey tables are robustly built.
+Tournament-style air hockey tables are robustly built.

 You aren’t going to be breaking one of these any time soon.
 In addition to this, they are regulation size.
 If you purchase one of these tables, you will be playing on the same size table used by the pros.